saviomisael/sharecipe-microservices/infra/docs/README.md

-This folder has two docker compose files to simulate a production and a homologation environment
+This folder has a docker compose configuration for one MySQL server to use in all microservices